linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

   link: https://twitter.com/meheller
 ---

 [Decorators in TypeScript](https://www.typescriptlang.org/docs/handbook/decorators.html) provide a way to add both annotations and a meta-programming syntax for class declarations and members.
 They can annotate or modify classes or class members.
 Decorators can be chained or composed; that is, multiple decorators can be applied to a single declaration.
-Decorators are widely used in the Angular frameworks.

 ## What are Decorators?

-Decorators are a [design pattern](https://en.wikipedia.org/wiki/Design_Patterns) implemented in several object-oriented and functional programming languages as a language feature, including Python, JavaScript ES6, and TypeScript.
+Decorators are available in several object-oriented and functional programming languages, including Python, JavaScript ES6, and TypeScript.
 Decorators are a lightweight alternative to subclasses.
 In other languages, such as C++, C#, and Java, the Decorator design pattern is implemented with wrapper classes.

-In TypeScript, decorators are declared using an at sign (`@)` before the decorator name and have a matching function that implements the behavior.
-Following is an example of a Class Decorator (`@classDecorator`) applied to the class `Person`.
+In TypeScript, decorators are declared using an at sign (`@`) before the decorator name and have a matching function that implements the behavior.
+The file below contains an example of a class decorator (`@classDecorator`) applied to the class `Person`.

 {{< file "class_decorator_example.ts" typescript>}}
 const classDecorator = (target: Function) => {